nextauthjs/docs/docs/deployment.md

 ## Vercel

-1. Make sure to expose [System Environment Variables](https://vercel.com/docs/concepts/projects/environment-variables#system-environment-variables) in your project settings.
+1. Make sure to expose the Vercel [System Environment Variables](https://vercel.com/docs/concepts/projects/environment-variables#system-environment-variables) in your project settings.
 2. Create a `NEXTAUTH_SECRET` environment variable for all environments.
    a.
 You can use `openssl rand -base64 32` or https://generate-secret.vercel.app/32 to generate a random value.
+   b.
+You **do not** need the `NEXTAUTH_URL` environment variable in Vercel.
 3. Add your provider's client ID and client secret to environment variables. _(Skip this step if not using an [OAuth Provider](/configuration/providers/oauth))_
 4. Deploy!